Crescentia cujete

-Crescentia cujete, commonly known as the calabash tree, is a species of flowering plant native to the Americas, that is grown in Africa, Central America, South America, the West Indies and extreme southern Florida.
+Crescentia cujete, commonly known as the calabash tree, is a species of flowering plant a medium size tree in the trumpet vine family Bignoniaceae native to the Americas, and which is grown in Africa, Southeast Asia, Central America, South America, the West Indies and extreme southern Florida.
 It is the national tree of St. Lucia.
 It is a dicotyledonous plant with simple leaves, which are alternate or in fascicles (clusters) on short shoots.
+Its very useful fruit is up to 30 cm long by 25 cm wide.
+According to Bailey it can occasionally be 45–50 cm wide.
 It is naturalized in India.
 The tree shares its common name with that of the vine calabash, or bottle gourd (Lagenaria siceraria).